 For internal use, simply pump 4-5 sprays of the solution under the tongue.
 Repeat this process 2-3 times daily.
 It works like magic!
 Just remember, only the 3% food grade hydrogen peroxide should ever be used.

-Herbs have a long history in providing relief from allergy symptoms.
-Some are very good home remedies for hay fever and other seasonal allergies, while others are not so good.
+Herbs have a long history in providing relief from allergy symptoms, including the awful sneezing, runny nose and constant itching.
+Some are very good remedies for hay fever and other seasonal allergies, while others are not so good.
 Here are the ones that have been found to work the best…

 Stinging Nettle: This is probably the best herb for treating allergy symptoms and really does work a treat!
 It’s a powerful natural antihistamine and doesn’t cause drowsiness or dry mouth like pharmaceutical antihistamines do.
 Take 300 mgs of stinging nettle extract daily for best results.

 Butterbur: Butterbur blocks antihistamine and naturally reduces inflammation.
 Studies have found this herb to be effective at relieving the most common allergy symptoms such as itchy eyes, sneezing, sinus congestion and headaches.
 In fact, a British study found butterbur to be just as effective as Zyrtec for relieving the symptoms of hay fever, but without the side effects.
 A word of caution though, because butterbur is part of the ragweed family, it’s recommended anyone allergic to ragweed or chrysanthemum avoid this herb.

 Nettle Leaf: This herb is also an excellent natural antihistamine.
 You can either make up a nettle tea to drink twice daily or take nettle leaf capsules.

 Goldenseal: The active ingredient in goldenseal has powerful antibacterial and immune-boosting properties, which makes it one of the very worthy home remedies for hay fever and allergies.
 You can either buy goldenseal as a herbal tea or in capsule form.